bastienwirtz/homer/docs/configuration.md

 For Paperless you need an API-Key which you have to store at the item in the field `apikey`.

 #### Mealie
 First off make sure to remove an existing `subtitle` as it will take precedence if set.
-Setting `type: "Mealie"` will then show the number of recipes Mealie is keeping organized.
-If you want the planned meal for today to be shown instead (and _only_ if one is planned of course) you will also have to set an API key in the field `apikey`.
-You can create such a key in your Mealie installation.
+Setting `type: "Mealie"` will then show the number of recipes Mealie is keeping organized or the planned meal for today if one is planned.
+You will have to set an API key in the field `apikey` which can be created in your Mealie installation.